 Fire Chiefs have warned,

 “If a charger that is not compatible to the device is used, too much current goes into the batteries, meaning they can overheat and eventually explode.”

-The fundamentals of this is not rocket science, it is actually really simple, use the RIGHT charger for your device.
+The fundamentals of this is not rocket science.
+It is actually really simple, use the RIGHT e-cig charger for your vape device.

 When we first opened a shop, Trading Standards let us in on a few well know secrets of unscrupulous vendors from China.
 They use fake BSI marks and numbers, but you only know that when you send them off to be tested.

 So it is vital that you buy from reputable vendors, it is also vital that you use the charger that comes with your e-cig or from the same supplier as your e-cig.

 There are many chargers out there, you can pick up cheap ones from market stalls, but we advise you don’t.
 Keep in mind, buy cheap buy twice.